 Photographing Landscapes on a Country Road in Georgia

 Photographing landscapes is one of my favorite genres of photography.
 Last Sunday I spent a gorgeous fall afternoon in the North Georgia Mountains.
 My first stop was Gibbs Gardens in Ballground, GA.
 Because it was such a nice day, the gardens were packed with people.
 I spent as long as I could there and decided to take another way home.
 About 6 miles from the Gardens, I saw the building on the left.
 I gazed at it, hoping I wouldn’t go off the road.
 I found a safe place to turn around so I parked my car on the side of the road.
 There was just something about this building I had to photograph.
-Maybe it was just curiosity of what it once was.
-I looked like it might have been a barn or some type of outbuilding.
+Maybe it was just curious about what it once was.
+It looked like it might have been a barn or some type of outbuilding.
 I was intrigued by the ivy growing on it and the texture of the exterior.
-The boarded up windows also struck me a a mystique and why two of the windows were not boarded up.
+The boarded-up windows also struck me a mystique as to why two of the windows were not boarded up.
 Could someone have broken in?
-I only spent about ten minutes there and realized I better not keep my car on the edge of a two lane highway, so I quickly took some shots.
+I only spent about ten minutes there and realized I better not keep my car on the edge of a two-lane highway, so I quickly took some shots.
 This image I like the best with the fence as the foreground.

 For more information on DSLR photography check out the online course.

 To view my portrait photography site visit Lightscapes Portrait Studio.

 To view my fine are photography site visit Mary Buck Photography.